therepanic/spring-grpc/README.md

 ./gradlew build
 ```

-Two new folders will be generated containing the source code for the stubs.

-_For Maven_: `target/generated-sources/protobuf/grpc-java` and `target/generated-sources/protobuf/java`.

-_For Gradle_: `build/generated/source/proto/main/grpc` and `build/generated/source/proto/main/java`)
+You’ll get two new folders in the `target` directory (or `build` for Gradle): `target/target/generated-sources/protobuf/grpc-java` and `target/target/generated-sources/protobuf/java`.
 You may need to instruct your IDE to mark them as  source roots.
-In IntelliJ IDEA, right-click the folder, choose `Mark Directory As` -> `Generated Source Root`.
+In IntelliJ IDEA, you’d right click the folder, choose `Mark Directory As` -> `Generated Source Root`.
 Eclipse or VSCode will add them automatically for you.

 Now you can implement a service based on the generated stubs: